tajmone/Alan3-Italian/demo/README.md

-# Tests Folder
+# Demo Folder

+This folder will (eventually) contain a demo adventure using the Italian Stadard Library.
+Right now, it's just a messy adventure that was being used for testing purposes.

-Here is where all the testing takes places; for practical reasons all contents will be in Italian language.
+For practical reasons all contents of this document will be in Italian language.

+> __NOTA__ — Al momento,i contenuti di questa cartella sono in fase di riorganizzazione.

 -----